trietsch/trietsch.github.io/content/banana.md

 to generate dummy data.
 You could use a [faker library](https://github.com/DiUS/java-faker) for that.
 But where's the fun in that?

-Well, I decide to use fruits as a theme for my dummy data.
+Well, I decided to use fruits as a theme for my dummy data.
 Whenever you see a banana in the test code, there's a good chance that I wrote it.

 Next to that, it catches your attention!
 Which is a good thing, especially when debugging.
 There's often a large chunk